MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/index.md

 ---
 # Azure Data Explorer tools overview

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
-Azure Data Explorer offers a variety of tools and connectors to perform data ingestion, perform queries, visualize data, automate tasks, control schema entities, or integrate with other services.
+Azure Data Explorer offers different tools and connectors to do data ingestion, queries, visualize data, automate tasks, control schema entities, or integrate with other services.

-## Ad-hoc query tools
+## Ad hoc query tools

 A Kusto query is a read-only request to process data on Azure Data Explorer and return results.
 There are several tools available for running queries in Azure Data Explorer: